sg-s/srinivas.gs_new/quotes/README.md

 <div class = "sidenote leftnote"><img src ="assange.jpg"></img></div>
 ## Julian Assange
-<div class = "sidenote">Most people don't understand how signifcanlty technology had changed.
-The usually sharp Southpark completeley misses the point in <a href = "http://southpark.cc.com/full-episodes/s17e01-let-go-let-gov">this</a> disaster of a episode.</div>
+<div class = "sidenote">Most people don't understand how significantly technology had changed.
+The usually sharp Southpark completely misses the point in <a href = "http://southpark.cc.com/full-episodes/s17e01-let-go-let-gov">this</a> disaster of a episode.</div>
 [AMA on reddit](http://www.reddit.com/r/IAmA/comments/31om1d/we_are_julian_assange_sarah_harrison_renata_avila/cq3iqkg)
 > Mass surveillance combined with mass storage means everyone is in the "watch list".
 Rather than a categorization problem, it's a ranking problem.